 Help keep our waterways safe for yourself and others by ensuring you know the “rules of the road” before heading out on the water.
 For more information, visit portvancouver.com/safeboating to review the safe boating guide for the Burrard Inlet and Fraser River.

-- See the Safe Boating Guide [PDF] for the Port of Vancouver for a map of the Fraser River and hazards to watch for.
+- See the Safe Boating Guide – Fraser River [PDF] for the Port of Vancouver for a map of the Fraser River and hazards to watch for

 - For up-to-date information on safety tips and requirements for pleasure crafts, see Transport Canada’s Office of Boating Safety

-- See our Port Information Guide [PDF] for localized practices and procedures at the Port of Vancouver.
+- See our Port Information Guide for localized practices and procedures at the Port of Vancouver

-- Audio Quote [MP3]: Chris Wellstood, Harbour Master and Director of Marine Operations and Security at the Vancouver Fraser Port Authority
+- Listen to an audio quote [MP3]: Chris Wellstood, Harbour Master and Director of Marine Operations and Security at the Vancouver Fraser Port Authority